chetanmeh/meta64/readme.md

 * Import/Export to XML (admin only)
 * Admin feature to insert entire book "War and Peace", for quickly creating test data for exploring all the features, and especially 'search'.
 * Smart dynamic image sizing.
-Images are sized to look best on your device regardless of screen size or orientation,.
+Images are sized to look best on your device regardless of screen size or orientation.
-* For future planned features see file: /docs/bugs-and-todos.md
+* For future planned features see file: **/docs/bugs-and-todos.md**

 ## Technology Stack and APIs
 * App is "Mobile First", meaning a primary objective is to run well on mobile
 * Single Page Application (SPA)
 * JavaScript+HTML+CSS Client
+* Using Google Closure Compiler for JS Minification
 * Pure Java on Server
 * JQuery + JQuery Mobile
 * MongoDB Storage currently in use.